 There is nothing like talking to your team in person – and when you work with multiple teams in multiple locations, oftentimes the phone is the next best thing.
-Every BA needs a tool to bring together distributed teams and stakeholders for conference calls.
+Every Agile Business Analyst needs a tool to bring together distributed teams and stakeholders for conference calls.

 I like join.me because it allows you to use Voice over IP (VoIP) and send a customizable link to your meeting participants.
 The “Pro” version allows you to swap presenters – giving any other web meeting participant the ability to share their screen.
 You can also chat with or send files to other meeting participants using the Pro version.

 Single presenter rates start at $13 a month.